No. The world is not drowning.

 The nature of the debate over global warming/climate is starting to change:

-There have been two separate arguments on this topic that have been reported widely in the media in recent decades:
+There had been two separate arguments on this topic that have been reported widely in the media in recent decades:

 Some argue whether global warming is actually happening or not.

-Others accept that it is real, but differ in their belief of whether global warming is caused by human activity or by some shift due to a natural cause or causes, or by both causes.
+Others accept that it is real, but differ in their belief of whether global warming is caused by human activity or by some shift in nature.
 Some attribute the temperature rise on Earth to an increase in the heat output of the Sun.

-With temperature graphs like those shown on the preceding essay, it is becoming increasingly difficult to deny that a rapid and unprecedented temperature rise on Earth has been occurring since about 1970.
+With temperature graphs like those shown in Part 13 and Part 14 of this series of reports, it is becoming increasingly difficult to deny that a rapid and unprecedented temperature rise on Earth has been occurring since about 1970.
 More people now believe that global warming is definitely happening, even though President Trump has asserted multiple times that it is a hoax originating in China.

 As of early 2017: